diegobaca/Control-Lab-IO-Remote-Dev/README.md

 5. **Clone Control Lab IO Remote** repository by running: `git clone https://github.com/diegobaca/Control-Lab-IO-Remote.git`.
 6. **Navigate to the Control Lab IO Remote folder** with `cd /home/pi/Control-Lab-IO-Remote`.
 Replace `pi` with your own username if you changed it during OS customization.
 7. **Run the installation script** with `sudo ./install.sh`.
 This can take a while if you choose 'yes' to the system updates.
 Look for the message **"Installation of Control Lab IO Remote is complete."** when installation is finished.
-8. **Open a web browser** on a device connected to the same network and type the Raspberry Pi's IP address followed by `:5001` to connect.
+8. **Open a web browser** on a device connected to the same network and type the Raspberry Pi's IP address to connect.

 ## Post-Installation Commands
 After installation, you can use the following commands via SSH to manage the Control Lab IO Remote service: